How to Make a Calendar Template in Excel

 When you’re done, drag this box down each week so that every Monday has the same formula (adding 1 to the previous Sunday).
 Drag the formula from the previous Tuesday down through the month as well, and then drag from Tuesday across each week.
 While it may sound confusing, as you give it a try you’ll find that filling in the days only requires a few clicks and less than 5 minutes.

 Finally, you’re ready to print out your calendar to a nice clean paper so you can pin it up on your wall.
 By this point, your calendar should look like this.

-While this looks absolutely fantastic within the Excel sheet, it won’t print properly because the edge of the calendar template goes beyond the printable page, so you’ll end up with parts of it on two pages.
+While this looks absolutely fantastic within the Excel sheet, it won’t print properly because the edge of the calendar template goes beyond the printable page, as indicated by the dashed vertical line.
+This means you’ll end up with parts of it on two pages.

-Set the format for landscape, and fit the entire calendar to 1 page wide by 1 page high.
+Set the format for Landscape, and fit the entire calendar to 1 page wide by 1 page high.
 Click OK, and when you do a print preview you’ll find that your calendar template is formatted on one sheet and ready to print !

 The next month, just open up the same Excel file (the month will already be correct), renumber the days and click Print — it’s as simple as that!